The Dark Side of Emotional Intelligence

 Some of the greatest moments in human history were fueled by emotional intelligence.
 When Martin Luther King, Jr. presented his dream, he chose language that would stir the hearts of his audience.
 “Instead of honoring this sacred obligation” to liberty, King thundered, “America has given the Negro people a bad check.”
-He promised that a land “sweltering with the heat of oppression” could be “transformed into an oasis of freedom and justice,” and envisioned a future in which “on the red hills of Georgia sons of former slaves and the sons of former slave-owners will be able to sit down together at the table of brotherhood.”
 Delivering this electrifying message required emotional intelligence—the ability to recognize, understand, and manage emotions.
-Dr. Recognizing the power of emotions, another one of the most influential leaders of the 20th century spent years studying the emotional effects of his body language.
+Recognizing the power of emotions, another one of the most influential leaders of the 20th century spent years studying the emotional effects of his body language.
 Since the 1995 publication of Daniel Goleman’s bestseller, emotional intelligence has been touted by leaders, policymakers, and educators as the solution to a wide range of social problems.
 Emotional intelligence is important, but the unbridled enthusiasm has obscured a dark side.
 Social scientists have begun to document this dark side of emotional intelligence.